 The purpose of these tasks is to give you an indication of your academic language skills.
 Academic language skills are an essential foundation for learning and ongoing language development at university, especially discipline-specific language and professional communication.
 Awareness of your academic language skills will enable you to understand and address your language development need by accessing language support resources and services.

 My first language is English.
 Do I still have to do OPELA?

 Yes, you still have to do OPELA.
 OPELA does not focus on English language, it specifically focuses on academic language.

 Is my OPELA “result” included in my academic record?

 No, OPELA provides a form of feedback for you to use rather than a “result”.
 Your OPELA information is not included in your academic record and will not appear on your official Academic Transcript or your Australian Higher Education Graduation Statement (AHEGS).

-What does the feedback I received mean?
+What does the feedback I receive mean?

 The feedback provides you with a snapshot of your current academic proficiency as follows:

-- Intermediate proficiency: While it is likely you will be able to meet the demands of your course, you should further develop your language skills by accessing the language development activities, resources and services that are available.
+Intermediate proficiency: While it is likely you will be able to meet the demands of your course, you should further develop your language skills by accessing the language development activities, resources, and services that are available.